icedland/iced/README.md

             while (decoder.InstructionPointer < endRip) {
                 decoder.Decode(out var instr);

+                // Gets offsets in the instruction of the displacement and immediates and their sizes.
+                // This can be useful if there are relocations in the binary.
+The encoder has a similar
+                // method.
+This method must be called after Decode() and you must pass in the last
+                // instruction Decode() returned.
+                var offsets = decoder.GetConstantOffsets(ref instr);

                 // A formatter is recommended since this ToString() method defaults to masm syntax,
                 // uses default options, and allocates every single time it's called. var disasmStr = instr.ToString();